Spectral-Aligned Pruning for Universal Error-Correcting Code Transformers: Alternative Similarity Metrics: Why Adjacency Spectrum is Preferred

 \section{Alternative Similarity Metrics: Why Adjacency Spectrum is Preferred}

-We consider two alternative graph-based similarity metrics and evaluate how well each predicts pruning-mask similarity.
-Figure~\ref{fig:alt_similarity} reports Pearson correlations of $\rho=0.82$ for degree-distribution Wasserstein distance similarity and $\rho=0.73$ for the normalized Laplacian similarity, both of which are lower than the $\rho=0.94$ achieved by the adjacency-spectrum similarity adopted in SAP.
+We compare the adjacency-spectrum similarity used in SAP with three alternative graph-based similarity metrics: degree-distribution Wasserstein distance similarity, normalized-Laplacian spectrum similarity, and combinatorial Laplacian spectrum similarity.
+For each metric, we measure its correlation with pruning-mask similarity, computed as the Jaccard similarity between structured pruning masks.
+Figure~\ref{fig:alt_similarity} shows the results for the three alternative metrics.
+Degree-distribution Wasserstein similarity achieves a Pearson correlation of \(\rho=0.77\), normalized-Laplacian spectrum similarity achieves \(\rho=0.70\), and Laplacian spectrum similarity achieves \(\rho=0.68\).
+All three metrics exhibit positive correlation with pruning-mask similarity, but their correlations are lower than that of the adjacency-spectrum similarity used in the main text, which achieves \(\rho=0.88\).
+Thus, in our evaluated setting, adjacency-spectrum similarity provides the most consistent alignment with pruning-mask overlap.

-\textbf{Degree-distribution Wasserstein Distance (WD) similarity.} Given a parity-check matrix $H$, we construct its Tanner graph and compute the edge-perspective degree distributions~\cite{Richardson2008modern}.
-For two codes, we measure the discrepancy between degree distributions using the 1D Wasserstein distance $d_{\mathrm{WD}}$, and convert it into an similarity as follows:
+\paragraph{Degree-distribution Wasserstein distance similarity.} The first alternative uses degree distributions.
+Given a parity-check matrix \(H\), we construct the corresponding bipartite graph and compute the edge-perspective degree distributions on the variable-node and check-node sides.
+For two codes \(H_A\) and \(H_B\), we measure the discrepancy between the degree distributions on each side using the 1D Wasserstein distance, and average the two distances to obtain \(d_{\mathrm{WD}}\).
+We then convert this distance into a similarity score as

-Degree statistics capture only first-order connectivity and are not a complete graph invariant: distinct Tanner graphs can share identical degree distributions.
-Therefore, degree-based matching can fail to reflect higher-order structural differences beyond degrees, which helps explain its weaker correlation with pruning-mask overlap.

-\textbf{Normalized-Laplacian spectral similarity.} For each Tanner graph, we form the normalized Laplacian $L=I-D^{-1/2}AD^{-1/2}$ and compute the spectral signature $\phi_{\mathrm{Lap}}(H)$ utilizing the smallest $K$ eigenvalues of $L$ (ordered $\lambda_1 \le \lambda_2 \le \dots$)~\cite{Wills2020practitioner}.
-Then, similar to the adjacency-spectrum metric, we define the Laplacian spectral distance: